Top Rated Things to Do

 In addition to these modern temples, Chiang Rai is also home to ancient ruins that date back centuries.
 The most famous of these is Wat Phra That Doi Tung, located on a hilltop overlooking the city.
 This temple offers panoramic views of the surrounding countryside and houses a sacred relic believed to be a bone fragment of the Buddha.

-See also Discover the Vibrant Culture of Chiang Rai: A Guide to the City’s Festivals
+See also Discover the Magic of Chiang Rai’s Peak Season: A Guide to the Best Time to Visit

 Culinary Delights: Sampling Local Cuisine and Street Food